dacadeorg/tutorials/ai/vector-database-tutorial/vector-database-tutorial.md

 Now that you have enabled PostgreSQL to work with vector datatypes, you can proceed to set up the boilerplate application.

 ## 2. Set Up the Next.js Boilerplate
 In this step, we will set up the boilerplate application and run it.
 You can either use Codespaces or your local machine to set up the boilerplate.
-If want to use Codespaces follow the steps below otherwise skip to the next section (2.1.2).
+If you want to use Codespaces, follow the steps below otherwise, skip to the next section (2.1.2).

 ### 2.1.1 Option 1: Codespaces Boilerplate Setup
 GitHub Codespaces provides a complete, ready-to-use cloud-based dev environment in your browser.
 It saves you from the need for local setup, allowing you to concentrate on learning and building.